Customer Privacy Notice

 This applies to personal information that is in both paper and electronic records.
 If you ask us, we’ll also let others see your records, (except if one of the points above applies), using the most secure method possible.

-You have the right to request your data to be updated where you believe it to be incorrect.
+You have the right to request your data to be updated where you believe it to be incorrect or inaccurate.
 We may not always be able to change or remove that information but we’ll correct factual inaccuracies and may include your comments in the record to show that you disagree with it.

 In some circumstances you can ask for your personal information to be deleted, for example